Maserati 8CTF: Racing and competitive history

 The model debuted on May 15, 1938, at the Tripoli Grand Prix with excellent performance but failing in the final result.
 Due to the approach of the Second World War, the races thinned out considerably, thus compromising the development of the car.

-With Wilbur Shaw at the wheel, the 8CTF won two editions of the Indianapolis 500, in 1939 and 1940.
-The car that won the two editions of the prestigious competition was nicknamed Boyle Special.
+With Wilbur Shaw at the wheel, the 8CTF won two editions of the Indianapolis 500 in 1939 and 1940.
+The car that won the prestigious competition was nicknamed Boyle Special.

 Design

 The ignition was single with spark type magnet.
-The feeding was forced with two Roots-type compressors coupled to two Memini and MA12 model carburetors mounted upstream of the compressors themselves.
-The distribution was with two valves per cylinder arranged at 90°, with double overhead camshafts.
+Feeding was forced with two Roots-type compressors coupled to two Memini and MA12 model carburetors mounted upstream of the compressors themselves.
+The distribution was two valves per cylinder arranged at 90°, with double overhead camshafts.
 Lubrication was forced with delivery and recovery pumps.
 The cooling system was water circulation with a centrifugal pump.

 The engine was an eight-cylinder in-line vertical with 2991.4 cc of displacement.
 The bore and stroke were 69mm and 100mm respectively, while the compression ratio was 6.5:1.
 The maximum power output was between 350 and 366 hp at 6300 rpm.